Choosing a program to study on exchange overseas

 - Search for an exchange university

-The University of Sydney has over 285 formal student exchange agreements with universities in 35 countries all over the world that cover different academic disciplines and languages.
+The University of Sydney has close to 300 formal student exchange agreements with universities in 35 countries all over the world that cover different academic disciplines and languages.
 The are outlined in the University Partner list.
 This list will clearly indicate which partnerships are available for exchange during this semester and outline important conditions and restrictions that may apply at various partner destinations.
 If you are planning for a future exchange, you should ensure you collect the updated partner university list for the applicable semester to ensure you only apply for available destinations.

 Many options are available in English in countries other than Canada, the United Kingdom, and the USA.
 In Europe, partners in Denmark, Finland, Norway, Sweden and The Netherlands teach a wide range of courses in English.
 In Asia, Singapore and Hong Kong also teach primarily in English.
 Programs for language majors are available in many countries around the world.
 For example, French majors could study in France, Switzerland or Canada.
 Some partnerships are also specific to certain disciplines, such as Law or Business.

 While we have many university partnerships, exchange places may not be available at all destinations every semester.
 The availability of places may depend on deadlines specified by the partner university.
 Some universities only have one deadline per year and thus are only open for applications once a year.
 Places may also depend on the balance of students exchanged in past semesters and whether places are available for future students.
 Where the University of Sydney has sent more students to a partner university than we have received, we may temporarily suspend exchanges to this partner university until the imbalance has been rectified.
 There is no guarantee that an agreement that has been suspended in one semester will re-open the next semester.